They're super cool!

 Mounting a standard ATX motherboard

-There are many methods of achieving this.
-I would consider it the stage that requires most thought.
+There are many methods for achieving this.
+I would consider it the stage that requires most planning.
 Depending how you do this will affect how any PCI accessories will mount if at all, and will determine how much space you have left over in the chassis.